Arizona in the time of COVID-19 – Housing Security

 Hardship during the pandemic, including housing insecurity, is also particularly felt by households with children, who are more likely to report being behind on rent and without high confidence in making their next rent or mortgage payment.

 During the pandemic, housing insecurity has reached far up the income spectrum, with households not reporting high confidence in making their next rent or mortgage payment.
-Over half of households making less than $50,000 in 2019 do not have high confidence in making their next payment.
+Over half of households that do not have high confidence in making their next payment made less than $75,000 in 2019.

 About the data